§ 20-179.3. Limited driving privilege.

 (b) Eligibility. -

-(1) A person convicted of the offense of impaired driving under G.S.
+(1) Except as otherwise provided in subdivision (3) of this subsection, a person convicted of the offense of impaired driving under G.S.
 20-138.1 is eligible for a limited driving privilege if all of the following requirements are met:

 a.
 At the time of the offense the person held either a valid driver's license or a license that had been expired for less than one year.